DevDogs-UGA/DevDogs-Academy/backend/spring/README.md

+# Spring Overview
+This overview was created from notes following 2 youtube tutorials (links provided later in the article) and Spring tutorial articles

+## Prerequisites
+- Must have a solid understanding of Java and OOP (particularly interfaces)

 ## IoC
 Inversion of control (IoC) is a **principle** where the control of creating objects (in this case) is given to something (Ex.
 Spring Framework) other than the developer.
 In Spring this is done through a **design pattern** called dependency injection